dgreasi/ethereum-analytics-debugger/README.md

 ## Basic Functions

+0) **Live Chart** - ARGS: ()

+> This function its automatically called every three seconds and creates 4 live charts.
+Each chart demonstrate the return objects for a window of 10 blocks.
+1) Difficulty per Block, 2) Gas Limit per Block 3) Number of Transactions per Block 4) Gas Spend per Block

 1) **Get Experiment** - ARGS: (Start block, End block, (?)
 Contract)

 >This function will generate a table which contains the addresses of the accounts that made transactions through the specified range of blocks.
 Also a table will be generated, if there are silent bugs, which will contain the transaction in which occurred the bug.
 Silent Bugs: a transaction that was mined but didn't execute the code of the contract because of insufficient gas, gasless send unexisted address of function, a command throw, the reached call stack limit.
 Such transactions are also known as Rolled Back transactions.